konradrydzak/Sudoku/readme.md

 - creating a simple website with Flask
 - added logic to make user input functionable
 - using a simple .js, .css and .html file for website formatting and functions
-- dockerized the Sudoku app and hosted it
+- dockerized the Sudoku app and hosted it (first on Heroku, then on Render)

 ### Possible improvements